BENEFITS

 Unfortunately these emotions don’t just disappear, instead they can become lodged or 'stuck' in the body, evidenced more and more in mind-body medicine to potentially lead to much greater damage, including development of complexes, neuroses, exhaustion and chronic health issues.

 Often the origin of thought patterns and belief structures keeping individuals stuck in depression or other chronic states of fatigue and anxiety can be uncovered and dismantled through these emotional states.
-Continuous, healthy and constructive emotional release is essential groundwork for physical health, fitness and mental well-being.
+Identifying triggers and patterns of acute emotion and differentiating these from moods which reflect chronic or longer term emotional states, usually based on a set and repetitive narrative, is vital to prevent development of further issues -healthy and constructive emotional release is essential groundwork for physical health, fitness and mental well-being.

 THOUGHTS

-CONSIDER thoughts aS ESSENTIALLY physical and material phenomena, contained and happening in the brain in an electrical and chemical form, then stored and shaped in the form of memories.
+Consider thoughts as essentially physical and material phenomena, contained and happening in the brain in an electrical and chemical form, then stored and shaped in the form of memories.

 BELIEFS

-While some contribute constructively to forging bonds and sustaining communities, many do exactly the opposite - belief work also greatly reduces the likelihood and problem of cognitive dissonance - opposing beliefs, behaviour or character traits.
+Through questioning the need to believe, the likelihood and problem of cognitive dissonance is also greatly reduced - opposing beliefs, behaviour or character traits.

-These attempted definitions and beliefs about our lives and world bear little resemblance or relation to 'what is' in actuality.
+They bear little resemblance or relation to 'what is' in actuality.

 CONCEPTS